Hayashi Gonsuke (diplomat): Biography

-During the Russo-Japanese War, Hayashi served as Deputy Ambassador to the Kingdom of Korea, and in that capacity signed the Japan–Korea Treaty of 1904 of February 23, 1904, which gave the Imperial Japanese Army freedom of action on the Korean Peninsula.
+During the Russo-Japanese War, Hayashi served as Deputy Ambassador to the Kingdom of Korea, and in that capacity signed the Japan–Korea Treaty of February 1904 of February 23, 1904, which gave the Imperial Japanese Army freedom of action on the Korean Peninsula.
 This was followed by the Japan–Korea Agreement of August 1904 and the Japan–Korea Treaty of 1905 which resulted in Korea becoming a protectorate of the Empire of Japan.
 Hayashi was rewarded with elevation to the kazoku peerage of Japan, with the title of danshaku (baron).
 He served as resident minister of Japan to the Kingdom of Italy in 1908.

-During World War I, Hayashi served as Minister Plenipotentiary to China.
+From 1916 to 1918, Hayashi served as Minister Plenipotentiary to China.
 In 1919–1920 Hayashi served as the first civilian governor of the Kwantung Leased Territory.
+In these roles, he opposed the activities of Nishihara Kamezo, a Japanese businessmen who facilitated the Nishihara Loans to the Chinese government.
+Hayashi's opposition proved controversial among many Japanese officials.

 In 1920, he was reassigned to London, and in 1921 was part of the Japanese delegation to the League of Nations Assembly in Geneva, Switzerland.
-Hayashi served as Ambassador to the United Kingdom in 1920–1925, and in that capacity represented his country at the Genoa Conference in 1922.
+Hayashi served as Ambassador to the United Kingdom from 1920 to 1925, and in that capacity represented his country at the Genoa Conference in 1922.
+Historian Harumi Goto-Shibata described Hayashi as "remarkably independent-minded and individualistic" in his role as Ambassador to the United Kingdom.
+He attempted to preserve amicable Anglo-Japanese relations and argued that Japan should adopt a less heavy-handed policy toward China in order to improve these relations.
+These views contradicted the Japanese government's own goals, which included maintaining and even expanding their involvement in China.